 GREEN PORT BEACH, FLORIDA - Joel Landon wouldnâ€™t miss his morning beach run, even with a category-four hurricane slamming the shore.
-A good storm sweeps out the trash.
 He was pumping south, energized by the wind.
 Churning waves pushed glistening foam across his path as runoffs cut through the sand.
-He loved where he lived, the rhythmic sounds of the sea, the smell of the air and the crunch of coquina beneath his feet.
+He loved where he lived, the rhythmic sounds of the sea, the smell of the air and the crunch of shells beneath his feet.
 Good riddance to the treadmill and big city crowds.

 Close to his usual turn-around, he heard a female voice, but saw no-one, just the cloudy seascape to the south, bending palms and water-streaked dunes to the west.